-this procedure ensures $V_{N,k}\leq\tilde{J}_k, k\in \N$.
-This will play a key role in the stability analysis of Section~\ref{sec:stability}.
-Now, we are ready to present the main result, i.e. a data-driven stochastic output-feedback predictive control scheme with closed-loop guarantees based on OCP~\eqref{eq:PCEOCP}.
-As shown in Algorithm~\ref{alg:datadrivenSMPC}, it consists of an off-line data collection phase and an on-line optimization phase.
+We are ready to present the main result, i.e., a data-driven stochastic output-feedback predictive control scheme with closed-loop guarantees based on OCP~\eqref{eq:PCEOCP}.
+The scheme consists of an offline data collection phase and an online optimization phase containing a procedure for initial condition selection.
+The overall scheme is summarized in Algorithm~\ref{alg:datadrivenSMPC}.

-In the off-line phase, a random input and disturbance trajectory $(\mbf{u},\mbf{w})_{[0,T-1]}$ are generated to obtain $\mbf{y}_{[0,T-1]}$.
-Note that the disturbance trajectory $\mbf{w}_{[0,T-1]}$ can be estimated using the schemes given in \cite{Pan21s,Wang2022}.
-Moreover, the recorded input, output, and disturbance trajectories are used to determine the terminal ingredients as proposed in Section~\ref{sec:terminal} and to construct the Hankel matrices for OCP~\eqref{eq:PCEOCP}.
+In the offline phase, a random input trajectory $u_{[0,T-1]}$ is generated to obtain $y_{[0,T-1]}$ under disturbances $w_{[0,T-1]}$.
+We discuss the case of unmeasured disturbance data $w_{[0,T-1]}$ in Section~\ref{sec:estimate_disturbance}.
+Moreover, the recorded input, output, and disturbance trajectories are used to determine the terminal ingredients proposed in Section~\ref{sec:terminal} and to construct the Hankel matrices for OCP~\eqref{eq:PCEOCP}.